 - Job-related duties

-Applicants must disclose if they have been convicted of a felony related to the practice of association management as defined by the body of knowledge; and if they have been convicted of a felony related to employment or contractual engagement by an association.
-Candidates must disclose all felony convictions to the CAE Commission using the Felony Disclosure Form.
-If the Commission determines the felony was related to the practice of association management or to employment or contractual engagement by an association the applicant may be ineligible.
+Candidates must disclose all felony convictions to the CAE Commission using the Felony Disclosure Form [PDF].
+If the Commission determines the felony was related to the practice of association management or to employment or contractual engagement by an association, the applicant may be ineligible.